CodeYourFuture/My-Coursework-Planner/readme.md

 1. Fork [this repo](https://github.com/CodeYourFuture/Coursework-Planner/) to your own GitHub
 2. Turn on `issues` in the `settings`

 You must fork to your personal Github account.
-Forks created in the CYF org will be deleted by the bot.
+Forks created in the CYF org will be deleted by a bot.

 ## 2. Every module, you will add your work as issues